Swing Away NC Offers Baseball and Golf – Indoors!

 Davis says it’s “very fun and competitive for the experienced golfer.”
-Simulators in the floor will show ball speed, distance, and spin rate.
-It will also show the club face against the ball so the golfer will know whether they hit the top part or cut inside.
+Simulators on the floor will show ball speed, distance, and spin rate.
+It will also show the club's face against the ball so the golfer will know whether they hit the top part or cut inside.

 Kids love the golf simulator as they “can play some fun games.”
 It’s important to Davis to have a place that is family-oriented so everyone can come in and enjoy playing either sport.
 He says he wants “to show kids, there are sports out there you may not have access to.”

 Swing Away NC plans to be involved in and host some fundraisers in the near future also.
 Details on those will be publicized as they become available.

 Davis says that he’s been told and has verified through his own research that “this is the only concept of its kind in the US.
 We are the only business that I’m aware of (and some folks checked into it) with a HitTrax and a TruGolf Vista golf simulator.”

 He is excited about the concept and the possibilities, saying “At the end of the day when you put baseball and golf together, it makes for a very fun environment.”
 The added bonus, of course, is that the facility is air-conditioned, a major consideration in the North Carolina summer.